suzaku-io/diode/doc/usage/Handlers.md

 ```

 First we try to find the index to the `children` sequence, where the next directory in our path resides and depending on the result we either return `None` for
-failure, or dive deeper into the hierarchy by recursively calling the same function again with updated reader/writer and path.
+failure, or dive deeper into the hierarchy by recursively calling the same function again with am updated reader/writer and path.
 The writer function copies all
 nodes preceding the one we are interested in, then adds a new node and then any nodes succeeding the original node.

 Now we are ready to write action handlers for rest of the tree manipulation functions.